marcoromanelli-github/docs/jobs/job-submission.md

 **Modules and Environment**: The environment setup in the script, e.g. via `module load`, depends on the software and modules available on the cluster.

+You can use our [SLURM Job Script Generator](https://manitofigh.github.io/SlurmJobGeneration/) to help you build the script you need.

 ## 2. Submitting the Job using `sbatch`

 To submit the job, use the `sbatch` command: